Oban High School, Argyll

 Colours: Ephyra and Anthracite

-Part of the Scottish Schools for the Future (SSF) programme, the design for Oban High School and neighbouring Campbeltown Grammar school was made possible using a package of high-performance cladding and roofing products from Tata Steel, that both fulfilled the design ambitions and were capable of withstanding the physically challenging climate to which the buildings will be exposed.
+Part of the Scottish Schools for the Future (SSF) programme, the design for Oban High School and neighbouring Campbeltown Grammar school was made possible using a package of high-performance cladding and roofing products from Building Systems UK (A Tata Steel Enterprise), that both fulfilled the design ambitions and were capable of withstanding the physically challenging climate to which the buildings will be exposed.

-Based around the ‘Superblock’ typology, the multi-storey ring of teaching and support spaces were constructed around a series of internal atria using Tata Steel products which provided the robust and distinctive finishes to Oban High School’s modern construction, as well as being quick to install and resistant to the harsh environment conditions they would need to endure.
+Based around the ‘Superblock’ typology, the multi-storey ring of teaching and support spaces were constructed around a series of internal atria using Building Systems UK products which provided the robust and distinctive finishes to Oban High School’s modern construction, as well as being quick to install and resistant to the harsh environment conditions they would need to endure.

 Addressing a unique set of objectives which span not only functional, budgetary and safety constraints, these educational buildings also needed to consider their contribution to the community.
 In the case of Scotland’s west coast and the islands, these challenges are further complicated by harsh climate conditions and a severely restricted window for the actual build process.